wireapp/wire-server-deploy/offline/demo-onebox.md

 switch to docs.md.

-skip down to 'Making tooling available in your environment'
+skip down to [Making tooling available in your environment](https://github.com/wireapp/wire-server-deploy/blob/rohan/autoinstall/offline/docs.md#making-tooling-available-in-your-environment), and follow this instructions from there.

 ### ERROR: after you install restund, the restund firewall will fail to start.